BGCG/project4/README.md

 ## Acknowledgement

-I would like to thank my mentor, Martina Terlevic for advice on this project
+I would like to thank my mentor, Martina Terlevic for advice on this project, as well as Sean and Joshua from tutor support for their help with resolving my database errors.

 ## Sources